chrisokoth/alx-higher_level_programming/0x00-python-hello_world/README.md

-A Shell script that runs a Python script
+A Shell script that runs a Python script.